0370 1500 100

 Send us an email

-I am a solicitor and Partner.
-I'm the National Head of the Public Law department.
+I am a solicitor, partner and the National Head of the Public Law department.

 I specialise in a range of public law and civil liberties areas, including Court of Protection work.
 I advise clients, both individuals and businesses, and represent them in Court on a national basis.